habib-university/CS-224-Fall-19-HW-3/README.md

 ## Tips

-- Start reading the SDL tutorials early.
+- Start reading the SDL 2.0 tutorials early.
-- Consult course staff for help with SDL.
+- Consult course staff for help with SDL 2.0.
 - Do not include identifying information.
 - There is no late submission.
 Submit whatever you have by the deadline.
 - Failure to turn in any of the above three submissions in a timely manner will result in a deduction of marks for the homework.